 - Hot, foamy milk – you can use whatever kind of milk you like but I prefer almond or oat milk in my lattes

-- Vanilla – Starbucks uses their pumps of vanilla but vanilla extract will work just find
+- Vanilla – Starbucks uses their pumps of vanilla syrup but vanilla extract will work just fine.

 - Sweetener – you can opt out of sweetener but I do find a little bit of raw honey builds out the flavor of this London Fog